 Dual Enrollment: Stay an active student at UDHS (do not graduate early) and participate in dual enrollment courses at a local college where they can earn college credits for a discounted price.
+The student is responsible for payment.
 There are many opportunities available at Delaware County Community College.